-28. Place one of the provided large G8 washers on to the Caster Plate Stud, followed by one of the provided 10mm Nylock nuts and thread it on until the tip of the bolt touches the Nylock portion of the nut.
+27. Place one of the provided large G8 washers on to the Caster Plate Stud, followed by one of the provided 10mm Nylock nuts and thread it on until the tip of the bolt touches the Nylock portion of the nut.

-29. Place one of the provided small G8 washers onto each of the remaining studs, followed by the provided 8mm Nylock nuts, and thread them on until the tip of the bolt touches the Nylock portion of the nut.
+28. Place one of the provided small G8 washers onto each of the remaining studs, followed by the provided 8mm Nylock nuts, and thread them on until the tip of the bolt touches the Nylock portion of the nut.

-30. Reach through the hole in the top of the strut tower, and pull on the rubber band attached in Step 4 until it breaks.
+- 29. Reach through the hole in the top of the strut tower, and pull on the rubber band attached in Step 4 until it breaks.
 Completely remove the rubber band.
-Snug all five nuts on the MM Caster/Camber Plate.

-31. Reattach the strut to the spindle and torque the lower mounting bolts to 166 lb-ft.
+Snug all five nuts on the MM Caster/Camber Plate. - 30.
+Reattach the strut to the spindle and torque the lower mounting bolts to 166 lb-ft.

 NOTE: To ensure your safety, all S197 Mustangs should have the strut to spindle mounting hardware replaced with the latest OEM revision.
-Ford has switch to fine-thread fasteners because they provide a higher clamp load on the spindle to strut mount.
 This OEM hardware can also be purchased from Maximum Motorsports.

-- 32. Reattach the brake line bracket and the ABS sensor wire removed in Step 8. - 33.
-Reattach the swaybar endlink to the strut and torque the mounting nut to 85 lb-ft. - 34.
-Loosen the five nuts on the MM Caster/Camber Plate very slightly, until the plate can barely slide in its adjustment slots.
+- 31. Reattach the brake line bracket and the ABS sensor wire removed in Step 8. - 32.
+Reattach the swaybar endlink to the strut and torque the mounting nut to 85 lb-ft. - 33 Loosen the five nuts on the MM Caster/Camber Plate very slightly, until the plate can barely slide in its adjustment slots.
 Slide the entire MM Caster/Camber Plate assembly forward and torque the 10mm nut to 26 lb-ft.